btcpayserver/btcpayserver-doc/docs/UseCase.md

 BTCPay Server checkout is no different to any other payment gateway.
 The customer gets an invoice.
 They pay it by scanning a QR code or by copy-pasting the amount and the address.
 When their payment is confirmed, the merchant is notified via the e-commerce software, and can ship the item.

-Take a look at [our demo online store](https://store.btcpayserver.org/).

 ### Physical Store

 For brick and mortar stores, BTCPay Server has a [web-based Point of Sale](./Apps.md#point-of-sale-app).
 Similarly to the online store, the customer is presented with an invoice that he can pay on the spot.
 The **POS app** can be run on any web-connected device.